Portland, Oregon Population 2020

-Vietnamese Americans make up 2.2% of the city's total population and represent the largest Asian ethnic group, followed by Chinese (1.7%), Filipino (0.6%), Korean (0.4%), Laotian (0.4%), Hmong (0.2%) and Cambodian (0.1%).
+Vietnamese Americans makeup 2.2% of the city's total population and represent the largest Asian ethnic group, followed by Chinese (1.7%), Filipino (0.6%), Korean (0.4%), Laotian (0.4%), Hmong (0.2%) and Cambodian (0.1%).
 There are two Chinatowns in Portland.
 About 12,000 Vietnamese people live in the city, which is one of the largest Vietnamese populations in the country.

 Portland does remain a predominantly white city, although the percentage has dropped over the last fifty years.
 In 1940, 98% of the population was white.
-In 2009, Portland still had the 5th highest percentage of white residents among the 40 largest metropolitan areas in the country, while a study in 2007 found that Portland's urban area has the highest percentage of white people in the United States.
+In 2009, Portland still had the 5th highest percentage of white residents among the 40 largest metropolitan areas in the country, while a study in 2007 found that Portland's urban area has the highest rate of white people in the United States.

 The area that is now Portland was occupied for centuries by two different bands of Upper Chinook Indians, who fished and traded along the river.
 The Tualatin Plains eventually became a settlement of Portland.
 In 1843, a man named William Overton saw commercial potential but lacked the money for a land claim.
-He made a deal with his partner, Asa Lovejoy and Boston, for $0.25 to share the claim of 640 acres of land.
+He made a deal with his partner, Asa Lovejoy, and Boston, for $0.25 to share the claim of 640 acres of land.